-Military Leave Subsidy for Firefighters
+Military Leave Subsidy for Police Officers and Firefighters

 State law requires political subdivisions of the state to award preference points to veterans for most open, competitive positions and establishes the requirements persons must meet in order to qualify for Veterans Preference.
-The City supports filling vacancies created by firefighters who are called to military duty for training or combat.
+The City supports adding positions when police officers and firefighters are on extended military leave.